 - Replace wave length definitions with those for your wave files.

-- Replace wave resolution (bits per sample) definitions with those for your wave files (usually 8).
+- Replace wave resolution (bits per sample) definitions with those of your wave files (usually 8).

-- Replace wave rate (sample per second) definitions with those for your wave files (file bitrate / 8).
+- Replace wave rate (sample per second) definitions with those of your wave files (file bitrate / 8).